-Are you looking for the best things to do on the North Shore of Kauai?
+Are you looking for the best things to do in Kauai?
 If so, Princeville and Hanalei are two charming towns you don’t want to miss!

 In this post, we’ll be taking a closer look at the top things to do in Princeville and Hanalei, including the best restaurants, free activities, and more.
 So, whether you’re looking to explore both towns or wondering what to eat in Princeville or Hanalei, we’ve got you covered!

-Best Things to Do in Princeville and Hanalei Map
+Map of Best Things to Do in Princeville and Hanalei

 Best Things to Do in Princeville and Hanalei